RubenRubens/SolidMonty/documentation.md

 <br/><br/>

-## Exporting the geometry
+## Export the geometry

 ```python
 export(frmt = "stl", name = "X", dir = "cwd") (obj)
 ```

 Exports the 3D or 2D geometry of an object.
-The available file formats depends on the Montys CAD Builder.
+The available file formats depends on the Monty's CAD Builder.

 Where:
 + `frmt` is the format (`"step"`, `"iges"`, `"stl"`, etc).